ukeSJTU/clc-db/README.md

 ## Dataset

 All data in CLC-DB is stored in the **data** folder and within the constructed database files.
+The full chiral molecule dataset is freely available under a CC-BY-NC 4.0 license (https://creativecommons.org/licenses/by/4.0).

 The files in sdf format are optimized molecule 3D conformations.